mrehkopf/vcs/README.md

 Defining `VCS_RELEASE_BUILD` globally will produce a release build, with fewer debugging checks in performance-critical sections of the program.
 Simply uncomment `DEFINES += VCS_RELEASE_BUILD` at the top of [vcs.pro](vcs.pro) and do a full rebuild.

-To confirm whether the program is running in release or debug mode, check the About dialog (right-click VCS's output window and select "About VCS&hellip;").
-For debug builds, the program's version will be reported as "VCS x.x.x (non-release build)", whereas for release builds it'll be "VCS x.x.x".
+To confirm whether the program is running in release or debug mode, navigate to Control panel &rarr; About VCS.

 ### The capture backend